sgp-docs/sgp-geochem-methods/NitrogenPhosphorus.md

 - SeqResPhos - for the P extracted with a final total multi-acid (MA3) digest after sequential steps.

 **CONVEX**
 Some P data in SGP is measured using a modified "CONVEX" (Conversion Extraction) method, based on Oxmann et al. 2008.
-This is coded as two-steps, the first targetting Al∕Fe-oxyhydroxide-bound phosphorus and the second Ca-bound phosphorus
+This is coded as two-steps, the first targetting Al∕Fe-oxyhydroxide-bound phosphorus and the second Ca-bound phosphorus.

+- ConvexA (analyte: P-AlFe)
+- ConvexB (analyte: P-Ca)

 | analyte(s)  | count_res | code                | translation                                                  | ana_method(s) |
 | ----------- | --------- | ------------------- | ------------------------------------------------------------ | ------------- |